Quansight-Labs/numpy_pytorch_interop/RFC.md

 The two main ideas driving the design of this compatibility layer are the following:

 1. The behavior of the layer should be as close to that of NumPy as possible
-2. The layer follows NumPy master
+2. The layer follows the most recent NumPy release

 The following design decisions follow from these: